HenricAndersson/RunTracker/README.md

 ### Database
 1. Clone the [database repo](https://github.com/HenricAndersson/RunTracker_Database)
-2. Run the `DatabaseScript.sql` file on a MySql server.
+2. Run the `DatabaseScript.sql` file on a MySql server